ricca509/ricca509.github.io/content/resume/about-me.md

 You can usually find me at the [React London Meetup](https://meetup.react.london/) or the [London Node User Group](https://lnug.org/).

+Oh, I also sometimes [blog](/blog) about development, testing, agile methodologies, psychology of teamwork and other rather boring topics

 **I ❤️ what I do**